Later AC100 mark 2s - 1966

 Chassis number 2099.
 Excellent original condition, one of the best Mk 2s surviving.
 Note the mustard capacitors in the preamp.

 Serial number 1410 - currently in Italy

 Assembled by Triumph.
 Underchassis signed in pencil, perhaps by "Graham".
 No chassis number.
 Note the short tag board, the insulated stand-offs under the fuse-holder, and the large transformers with bare metal shrouds.
 Further pics on the Triumph-made amps page.

 Serial number 1534 - currently in Italy

 Chassis number 1918.
 A nicely restored AC100.
 An early instance of green TCC capacitors in the preamp (cathode bypass capacitors for the ECC83).
 Green TCCs occur next (or at least are next visible) on AC100 no. 2404.
 The white warning plaque is original; the voltage selector a replacement (the original was broken).
-Of great interest is the cab with its set of Goodmans speakers and horns - see page 7a.
+Of great interest is the cab with its set of Goodmans speakers and horns - see this page.
 Note that the handwheel (picture 13) has incised letters in common with other later UK-made trolleys.